oussama95boussaid/Automated_Table_Detection_and_recognition_from_Scanned_Images/README.md

    I used a new OpenCV function called: **boundingRect**,The function takes in the contour (which is made up of many points) and reduces it to a box that can fully enclose the contour shape.
    <img src = "img_Preprocessing/img_bouding_boxes.png" >

+10. **Sorting The Bounding Boxes By X And Y Coordinates To Make Rows And Columns** :

+   This step is some good old-fashioned logic.
+No OpenCV is needed.
+I'm just going to create an array of arrays of the bounding boxes in order to represent the rows and columns of the table.

+   Steps :

+   - Find the average height of the boxes.
+We are doing this because we want to use the average height to decide if a box is in this row or the next.
+If we find that y has changed a lot, we are dealing with a box from the next row.
+   - sort the boxes by the y coordinate.
+This will help to make sure that all the boxes in the same row are together.
+   - I start making the “row” arrays.
+I do this by looking at the Y coordinate.
+If it has changed a lot from the last one, we are in a new row.
+If it has changed a little we add the box to the same row.
+   - In the end, I get an array with sub-arrays representing the rows.
+   - Sort all the bounding boxes that make up the rows by the X coordinate.
+This makes sure that they are all in the correct order within the row